 1. 1

-We visit your property, discuss what you want the fence to accomplish, measure the area, and review options.
-You receive straightforward answers to all questions.
+We come to your place, measure, talk through what you want the fence to accomplish, and review options.
+You get straight answers.

 2. 2

-A detailed quote breaks down materials, labor, and total cost.
-No vague pricing or surprise add-ons.
+A detailed estimate breaking down materials, labor, and total cost.
+Nothing vague, no surprises later.

 3. 3

-We confirm fence style, height, material, gate locations, and any special requirements before scheduling.
+We lock in fence style, height, material, gate locations, and any special requirements before scheduling.

 4. 4